rryantran/medley/README.md

-# content-aggregator
+# Medley
-a customizable content aggregator
+A customizable content aggregator.